murdex5/push_swap/README.md

 </h1>

 <p align="center">
-  <em>Sorting a stack of integers with a limited set of operations.</em>
+  <em>Sorting a stack of integers with a limited set of operations using the Mechanical Turk algorithm.</em>
 </p>

 <p align="center">